keldsaya/lanex/README.md

 # LANEX

-**Lanex** is a monolithic, multiprocessor, minimalistic console-based operating system kernel, built from absolute scratch.
+**Lanex** is a monolithic, -nix-like, multiprocessor, minimalistic, console-based operating system kernel, built from absolute scratch.

+**Lanex** doesn't use other -nix code — everything is from scratch.
+But it looks like a -nix operating system kernel.

-The name "Lanex" originated from a friend's reaction to Linux memes — a simple, memorable twist that stuck.
+The name "**Lanex**" originated from a friend's reaction to Linux memes — a simple, memorable twist that stuck.

-## Run
+## Run (Arch-based systems)
 ```
 sudo pacman -S nasm qemu-desktop
 yay -S i686-elf-binutils i686-elf-gcc
 make
 make run
 ```
-## Run on Debian-based systems
+## Run (Debian-based systems)

 > Tested on Linux Mint (Zara 22.2)